mwesley8/A_L_Engineering_Reports/README.md

 There was a shift in my understanding of how to calculate final velocity during a free fall.
 This caused an error in my calculations that propagated throughout my report.
 I discovered the time independent equation after the instructor corrected the disconnect in my learning process.

 The elastic collision lab was the most time consuming.
-Alternative, it was the most enjoyable.
+Alternatively, it was the most enjoyable.
 It has been a while since I have played with little blue carts on an incline plane.
-Smiling as I watched them slam into the showbox.
+Smiling as I watched them slam into the shoebox.
 Making loud clanging noises like a kid with no worries.

 At first, the roller coaster design project seemed very intimidating.
 I did not fully grasp the connection between Kinetic energy, Potential energy, and Momentum until after I had to calculate the values for the initial drop and first peak.
 The final project helped me to better understand energy conservation.